edu-sharing/php-auth-plugin/Readme.md

 <link rel="stylesheet" type="text/css" href="YOUR_REPO_HOST/edu-sharing/web-components/rendering-service/styles.css">

 ```
-By default the web component is bundled using ESM.
+By default, the web component is bundled using ESM.
 If you need AMD (for example for apps using require.js) simply change ```rendering-service``` to ```rendering-service-amd``` in the links.

 ##### 2.1.3 Enabling the service worker

 For session handling, the new rendering Service uses a cookie.
-If, for some reason, the cookie is rejected by the browser an authentication header is managed and set by a service worker as a backup strategy.
+If, for some reason, the cookie is rejected by the browser, an authentication header is managed and set by a service worker as a backup strategy.
 You need to add this service worker to your app.
 As it has to be served by your app using specific headers, you have to create your own endpoint:

 ```